PRODYNA-YASM/yasm-api-go/docs/ShoppingCartAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSearchProjectsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSearchShoppingCartsRequest struct via the builder pattern

 Name | Type | Description  | Notes